nmajorov/jee-eap-timer-test/README.md

         run_commited_image.sh

-you should see messages is coming and deployment are fine..
+you should see messages is coming and deployments are fine..